About the INPA Seminars

 The committee members are:

-The following Seminar schedule for the Institute for Nuclear and Particle Astrophysics is tentative.
-The seminar becomes final usually a few days before the Friday of the talk.
+The seminar schedule for the Institute for Nuclear and Particle Astrophysics (INPA) is tentative and becomes final a few days before the Friday talk.

 Loading Events